1934 Giro d'Italia

-The 1934 Giro d'Italia was the 22nd edition of the Giro d'Italia, organized and sponsored by the newspaper La Gazzetta dello Sport.
+The 1934 Giro d'Italia was the 22nd edition of the Giro d'Italia bicycle race, organized and sponsored by the newspaper La Gazzetta dello Sport.
 The race began on 19 May in Milan with a stage that stretched 169.2 km to Turin, finishing back in Milan on 10 June after a 315 km stage and a total distance covered of 3712.7 km.
 The race was won by the Learco Guerra of the Maino team.
 Second and third respectively were the Italian riders Francesco Camusso and Giovanni Cazzulani.

 Favourite Alfredo Binda retired during the 6th stage.
 Guerra took over the lead in the general classification from the climb specialist Francesco Camusso in the decisive time trial stage from Bologna to Ferrara.

 Participants

 Of the 109 riders that began the Giro d'Italia on 19 May, 52 of them made it to the finish in Milan on 10 June.
 Riders were allowed to ride on their own or as a member of a team; 52 riders competed as part of a team, while the remaining 66 competed independently.
 There were eight teams that competed in the race: Bianchi-Pirelli, Dei-Pirelli, Ganna-Dunlop, Gloria-Hutchinson, Legnano-Hutchinson, Maino-d'Alessandro, Olympia-Spiga, and Olmpique.

 The peloton was primarily composed of Italians, but contained many French and Belgian riders.
 The field featured three former Giro d'Italia champions in five-time winner and current champion Alfredo Binda and single race winners, Francesco Camusso and Vasco Bergamaschi.
 Other notable Italian riders that started the race included Learco Guerra, Giuseppe Olmo, Remo Bertoni, and Domenico Piemontesi.
 Félicien Vervaecke, a Belgian rider who went on to achieve great success at the Tour de France, entered the race.
 Belgian Jef Demuysere was seen as a favorite to win the race after his victory in the Milan–San Remo earlier in the season.